microsoft/DeepSpeedExamples/applications/DeepSpeed-Chat/README.md

 + **DeepSpeed Chat**: a complete end-to-end three-stage OpenAI InstructGPT training strategy with Reinforcement Learning Human Feedback (RLHF), to generate high-quality ChatGPT-style models from users’ favorite pre-trained large language model checkpoints;
 + **DeepSpeed Hybrid Engine**: A new system support for fast, affordable and scalable RLHF training at All Scales.
 It is built upon your favorite DeepSpeed's system capability such as ZeRO technologies and DeepSpeed-Inference;
-+ **Easy-breezy Training Experience**: A single script capable of taking a pre-trained Huggingface model and running it though all three steps of the RLHF training.
++ **Easy-breezy Training Experience**: A single script capable of taking a pre-trained Huggingface model and running it through all three steps of the RLHF training.
 + **A Universal System Support for Today’s ChatGPT-like Model Training**: DeepSpeed Chat can serve as the system backend for not only the 3-step instruct-base RLHF pipeline, but also the current single model finetuning exploration (e.g., LLaMA-centric finetuning) and generic RLHF training for various models and scenarios.

 Please check out our [Blog Release](https://github.com/microsoft/DeepSpeed/tree/master/blogs/deepspeed-chat) and [Documentation and Tutorial](#-documentation-and-tutorial-) for more details on our training methodology and new system technologies.